Use These 5 Tips To Get Ready For The Holiday

-Keeping track of your favorite holiday moments and memories is both a great way to keep those memories over the years, as well as create a reference for yourself for next year so you can see what you want to do again.
+Keeping track of your favorite holiday moments and memories is a great way to create a reference for next year so you can see what you want to do again.

-These five holiday organizing tips will have you smooth sailing towards the holidays.
+With these five holiday organizing tips, you will have smooth sailing toward the holidays.

-Don’t forget to download the planner and get all of the checklists to organize and plan everything we talked about here, as well as a holiday prep master to-do list, recipe, menu, and party planning pages.
+Remember to download the planner and get all the checklists to organize and plan everything we discussed here, as well as a holiday prep master to-do list, recipe, menu, and party planning pages.

 Want more ideas to get ready for the holidays?
-Check out our posts on holiday organizing and have a great season!
+Check out our favorite holiday posts below, and have a great season!